Loki4j Logback

 Key Features:

-Compatibility with Grafana Cloud.
-Loki4j supports HTTP basic authentication, so you can use it for hosted Loki services (e.g. Grafana Cloud) as well as for on-premise Loki instances.
+• Compatibility with Grafana Cloud.
+Loki4j supports HTTP basic authentication, so you can use it for hosted Loki services (e.g., Grafana Cloud) as well as for on-premise Loki instances.
 See the example...

-Zero-dependency.
-Loki4j does not bring any new transitive dependencies to your project, assuming that you already use
+• Zero-dependency.
+Loki4j jar has a very small footprint.
+It does not bring any new transitive dependencies to your project, assuming you already use logback-classic for logging.
+See the example...

-for logging.
-See the example...Logging performance metrics.
-You can monitor Loki4j's performance (e.g. encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by Micrometer.
+• Performance metrics.
+You can monitor Loki4j's performance (e.g., encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by Micrometer.
 Learn more...

 Project Status